 - 3 tablespoons Amped-Up Red Pepper Paste

-- 2 tablespoons double-concentrate tomato paste, or three tablespoons regular tomato paste
+- 2 tablespoons double-concentrate tomato paste or three tablespoons regular store-bought or homemade tomato paste

 - About 2 cups homemade beef stock plus 1 cup water or 3 cups store-bought low-sodium broth

 - Kosher salt and freshly ground black pepper